A Mother is Born

 wasable to remember to “trust my body”, or to have a “relaxed jaw” to prepare the cervix, and to “dance that baby down”.
 All these moves, routines, repetitions helped enormously to fasten the process.
 We liked it so much to embellish the house with watercolourbirth affirmations that we are now thinking about decorating the walls with parenting and relationships affirmations!

 - Birthing classes and educating ourselves about birth.
 I’ll give one example as to why education matters.
-Since things intensified pretty quickly, I felt the need to push when we were still in the house!
-I had to push, but I knew that I should not have.
-One, because I kind of did not want the baby to be born on the bathroom floor, and two, because we were not sure if the cervix was ready to allow the baby to leave.
+Since things intensified pretty quickly, I felt this extreme need to push when we were still in the house!
+That was one of the hardest experiences in my life: I had to, had to, push, but I knew that I should not have.
+One, because I kiiiiind of did not want the baby to be born on the bathroom floor; and two, because we were not sure if the cervix was ready to allow the baby to come out.
 Thanks to the birthing class, and the readings we had done until then, I knew the breathing techniques I could use to prevent myself from pushing.
-I have to admit that this was the hardest part of the entire process- much harder than the contractions, which were a breeze compared to how I had imagined them to be.
+Still, this short trip to the hospital was much harder than the contractions, which were a breeze compared to how I had imagined them to be.
 But I was able to deal with the urge to push immaturely, thanks to “blowing candles”-one of the breathing techniques they teach you.
 I am grateful that I had a great birthing “team” as

 well,since both my doula (who herself was shocked at how quickly things were advancing) and my beloved husband were reminding me every time I told them I needed to push: “No!
 Don’t push, don’t push!
 Blow the candles!
 Blow the candles!”.
 While feeling that need to push, I was laughing at the whole scene, their reactions to my need to push, my being on all fours, trying to blow my baby’s birthday candles.